vahidhedayati/micronaut-ms/README.md

 Forked from: https://github.com/mfarache/micronaut-ms. The project did not appear to work for me so I have made it from scratch taking the content of the other project:

-Please note under development - Below instructions will currently not work
 ---

 Been built into a micronaut project on micronaut: